quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ## ncm-spma new approach by MS - J. Novy

-A different `yum.pm` to ensure convergence to the defined state in one run, like it was the case wit `SPMA`
+A different `yum.pm` to ensure convergence to the defined state in one run, like it was the case with `SPMA`
 * MS runs `ncm-spma` only at boot time, so very rarely
-* All packages not need must be removed at the first run
+* All packages not needed must be removed at the first run

 Use a first fake install (in fact only the transaction contents is generated) in a test chroot to know what the list should be.
 * Performance similar to current `yum.pm` implementation